bobkallal/spider3D/README.md

 If you use these scripts for an academic work, please cite:

 Kallal, R.J., & Wood HM.
 High-density three-dimensional morphometric analyses reveal predation-based disparity and evolutionary modularity in spider ‘jaws’.
 Evolutionary Biology.
 Accepted.

+The surfacegen files go through the process of taking landmarked surfaces from IDAV to something usable for GMM, then performing a PCA.